|

 batteries decided to die - which caused the other batteries to drain rather

-recovered - but during all this we've had to be really careful about electricity
+gradually recovered - but during all this we've had to be really careful

-consumption - which is why we've not been in contact.
-Yesterday we managed
+about electricity consumption - which is why we've not been in contact.

-to get new batteries installed so we have life again!
-Somebody had also
+Yesterday we managed to get new batteries installed so we have life again!

-dinner and dessert - washed down with several bottles of wine!
-Today we
+roast dinner and dessert - washed down with several bottles of wine!
+Today

-have hangovers...
-But the washing has finally been hung out to dry (it's
+we have hangovers...
+But the washing has finally been hung out to dry

-been wet and windy for the last two days) and we're getting fuel, water,
+(it's been wet and windy for the last two days) and we're getting fuel,

 There has been a gale passing through on Sunday and Monday but the forecast